DaveOkpare/deep-research/blog-post.md

 ## Structured Outputs

-Using Pydantic models for all agent outputs:
+Using Pydantic models for all agent outputs ensures consistency across multiple agents.
+When sub-agents return unstructured text, the lead agent must parse and interpret varying formats, which introduces errors and inconsistency.
+Structured outputs guarantee that each agent returns data in the expected format, making synthesis reliable.
+This becomes critical when coordinating multiple agents - the lead agent can confidently access specific fields like `key_insights` or `confidence_level` without parsing natural language responses.

 ```python
 class SubagentFindings(BaseModel):